forestgreen18/markdown-app/README.md

-# Markdown to HTML Converter
+# Markdown to HTML and ANSI Converter

-This application is a simple Markdown to HTML converter written in TypeScript.
-It supports a limited set of Markdown features, including:
+This application is a versatile Markdown converter written in TypeScript, capable of converting Markdown files to both HTML and ANSI formatted text.
+It supports a range of Markdown features, including:

 - **Bold**
 - _Italic_